Safety in Morocco

 Haggling (debating and negotiating price) is almost unavoidable in Morocco.
 Many Europeans are uncomfortable with this and you can always ask your Driver Guide to take you somewhere with fixed prices.
 However – we would encourage you to have a go.
 Not only will you find some amazing bargains (dependant on your haggling skills) but you are also entering into the spirit of the way of life here.
 Haggling means that you take the time to engage and browse and often you will be served refreshments at the same time.

 We would suggest the following – always try to remain good-natured about the process.
 Don’t begin negotiations unless you are sure you are interested in purchasing.
 Perhaps start at a third of the asking price and be happy to pay half the asking price.
-If you feel strong willed and walk away from something you really want – don’t worry – it’s probably not over yet as the shop keeper will quite likely come after you and offer another price.
+If you feel strong-willed and walk away from something you really want – don’t worry – it’s probably not over yet as the shopkeeper will quite likely come after you and offer another price.
+Try and keep in mind that it is not only about an exchange of cash, it is also a process that can be enjoyed as part of your cultural immersion.

 If you are not sure what a fair price would be, ask your guide and he will give you some indication.
 Our drivers will also encourage you to avoid certain “tourist shops” and take you somewhere where the quality will be higher and the price will be lower.
 That said – Morocco is a shopper’s paradise.
 Whilst you might be baffled about why everyone wants to sell you a carpet when your whole house has laminate floors, the fact is Moroccan carpets are stunning in terms of craftsmanship, history and tradition.
 By all means, tell your Driver Guide if you don’t want to be “sold a carpet” but if you go through the experience at least once you will come away enriched with cultural information.